jandarn/terraform-aws-silo-landing-zone/README.md

 ### Offboarding

-Offboarding is deliberately split into two steps so that removing a tenant from configuration never closes a client account by itself:
+The tenant account factory exposes a `close_tenant_accounts_on_deletion` toggle, which defaults to `false`.
+The default operating posture is a two-step offboarding flow: remove the tenant from Terraform management, then close the account manually if needed.

 1. Remove the tenant entry from `tenant_accounts` in `terraform.tfvars` and run `terraform apply` to detach the account from Terraform management.
-If `close_tenant_accounts_on_deletion` is `true`, this step closes the account automatically.

-2. If `close_tenant_accounts_on_deletion` is `false`, manually close the account in the AWS Console.
-Note: account closure is irreversible after 90 days.
+2. Close the account manually in the AWS Console.
+Closure is reversible for 90 days; after that it is permanent.

 ## What's built